Fatty Liver: Foods to Avoid or Stop Eating

 2. Highly processed foods

-The foods on this list include all sorts of foods you might consider healthy or at least neutral, like white grain flour, white rice and all the snacks and crackers that you can find on the market shelves, as well as cereal and drinks.
+The foods on this list include all sorts of foods you might consider healthy or at least neutral, like white grain flour, white rice and all the snacks and crackers that you can find on the market shelves, as well as cereal and drinks or most cold cuts out there.

 Basically, if it comes in a bag, it’s bad for you (this is a slight exaggeration, of course, but proves a point!)
 If there are 40 ingredients on the list, it’s bad for you.